What to Expect at the Testing Visit

 Can I do my own work when I am not needed during the testing?

 Yes, please bring your own device.
-You will have a private room and we have reliable wireless service.
+We have reliable wireless service.

 Must both parents attend the visit?